 Addressing California’s Tax Gap

-The tax gap is the difference between the amount of taxes legally owed and what is voluntarily paid.
+The tax gap is the difference between what is properly owed to the state and what is voluntarily reported and paid timely.

 FTB special agents in the Criminal Investigations Bureau (CIB) are sworn peace officers charged with the investigation of individuals suspected of committing income tax related crimes or crimes against FTB.
 In the course of investigating suspected violations, FTB special agents gather evidence, interview witnesses, interrogate suspects, and plan and effect search and arrest warrants.
 CIB works collaboratively with FTB’s Audit, Collections, and Fraud programs, as well as local, state, and federal law enforcement agencies.
 Once criminal charges are filed, FTB special agents serve as expert witnesses and assist prosecuting attorneys in the preparation and prosecution of their cases.

 Accounts Receivable Management (Collections)

 The ARM Division is responsible for managing delinquent debts entrusted to FTB, such as personal income tax and franchise and corporate income tax.
 We also collect various nontax debts, including debts owed to California’s courts and local jurisdictions, delinquent vehicle registration, CalSavers employer penalties, and victim’s restitution orders and fines.